Changeset

 When you run a database update, Liquibase reads the changesets in your changelog in order.
 For each one, it checks the DATABASECHANGELOG table to see if the combination of id/author/filepath has already been deployed.

 If a changeset has already been deployed to your database, Liquibase skips it unless it has a runAlways=true tag.
-After running all the changes in the changesets, Liquibase inserts a new row with the id/author/filepath along with an MD5Sum (checksum) of the changeset in the DATABASECHANGELOG.
+After running all the changes in the changesets, Liquibase inserts a new row with the id/author/filepath along with an MD5Sum (checksum) of the changeset in the DATABASECHANGELOG table.
 For more information, see Changeset Checksums.

 Note: filepath is the path that defines the changelog-file attribute.
 Even if the same file is referenced with a different path, that is considered a different file unless the logicalFilePath is defined.